dancer1325/rest-assured-wiki/Usage.md

 ```

-The message object will be serialized to JSON using Jackson (if present) or Gson (if present) with UTF-16 encoding.
+The message object will be serialized to JSON using Jackson (databind) (if present) or Gson (if present) with UTF-16 encoding.

 ### Create JSON from a HashMap ###